archoleat/sammler/README.md

 ## Helpers

-If you want to further customize your repository or vscode, you can download [**Conqueror Helpers**](https://github.com/Conqueror-Site-Builder/conqueror-helpers), this package holds:
+If you want to further customize your repository or Visual Studio Code, you can download [**Conqueror Helpers**](https://github.com/Conqueror-Site-Builder/conqueror-helpers), this package holds: